TACC/Lmod/docs/source/093_modulerc.rst

 **hide_version** ("fullName"):
    This command will hide all "fullName" modules.
 So if there are multiple phdf5/1.8.6 module, then all will be marked as hidden.
+   See isVisible hook in :ref:`hooks` to do more complicated hiding.

 **hide_modulefile** ("full_path"):
    This command will hide just one module located at "full_path" modules.
 This way only modulefile can be hidden.
+   See isVisible hook in :ref:`hooks` to do more complicated hiding.

 The TCL files support similar commands: